 - 2-3 slices bread cubed

-- pinch of hot pepper flakes if desired
+- 1-2 pinches hot pepper flakes or black pepper if desired

-In a medium frying pan on low heat add butter and melt.
+- In a medium frying pan on low heat add the butter and melt.

-Add chopped celery, onion and parsley, cook on low to medium heat until transparent, remove from heat and toss with bread crumbs.
+- Add the chopped celery, onion and parsley, cook on low to medium heat until transparent, remove from the heat and toss with the bread crumbs.

-In a small bowl add one halibut fillet finely chopped, Worcestershire sauce, mayonnaise and hot pepper flakes if using, with a fork mix almost to a paste.
+- In a small bowl add one halibut fillet finely chopped, Worcestershire sauce, mayonnaise and the hot pepper flakes if using, with a fork mix almost to form a paste.

-Place remaining fillets in the baking dish and season with a little salt and pepper, spread paste and top with bread stuffing on each fillet.
+- Place remaining fillets in the baking dish, season with a little salt and pepper, spread paste and top with bread stuffing on each fillet.

-Bake for approximately 20-25 minutes until fish is done.
+- Bake for approximately 20-25 minutes or until fish is done.
 Enjoy!